-The Areca Palm is a tropical tree that is best suited for indoor use.
+The Areca Palm is another tall houseplant for low light.
 It has a long lifespan and grows quite tall, making it the perfect indoor tree to welcome nature into your home.

 It’s also one of the best trees for low-light conditions, making it an ideal choice for homes with limited natural light.

 The Areca Palm has a few drawbacks, however.
 It can be tricky to care for and can be susceptible to pests and diseases.
 It also needs a lot of water, so be sure to keep an eye on your water bill if you choose this tree.

 3. Red Anthurium: Thrives in Indirect Bright Light